Back to top: Typology of the built environment in Unit J2 Structures

 Walls

-The apron is flanked by two walls, one in the east and one in the west.
-Although they are similar in shape they have different construction.
-The eastern wall is bonded to the original construction and has better shaped stones.
-It is also extends up higher above the staircase.
-The western flanking wall is thicker and built with rougher stones.
+The monumental access, composed by the apron and staircase, is flanked east and west by two walls.
+Although they are similar in shape they have different construction techniques.
+The eastern wall is bonded to the staircase and has better shaped stones.
+It also extends up higher above the staircase.
+The southern end of the wall is buttressed to the west, The western flanking wall is thicker and built with rougher stones.
 It does not rise above the level of the apron but instead slopes up alongside the apron.

 Curtain walls were built during the Mittani period both in front of the revetment wall and in front of the apron.
 These walls are generally 1-2 rows of stones high.
 They are composed of large stones placed in a line with the space between stones apparently filled with dirt.